 36.0 km: Sunnymead B&B in Barnstaple is closed.
 Poplars B&B is a new B&B in this area.
 To get there, take the second uphill ramp on your left side to get off the main cycle path (after 36.3 km).
 At the end of the path, turn right onto the road, the B&B is just across the bridge (10 Rumsam Road, EX32 9EW, 01271 378773).

-39.4 km: The website of Chivenor Caravan Park near Barnstaple is down, but this campsite is open for business
+39.4 km: Chivenor Caravan Park nar Barnstaple is closed

 40.1 km: Another convenient B&B close to Barnstaple's town centre, but very rural on the lane towards Lake village is Herton Guesthouse, Lake Hill, EX31 3HS, phone 01271 323302.
 To get there, follow the cycle route signs to the railway station.
 After two subways around the big roundabout, turn right to Sticklepath via cycle path next to bus lane, after cycling under high viaduct left, at end of bus lane/cycle path onto country lane...